 Consider putting your craft skills to use and make something unique and personalised for loved ones, like homemade jam or a scented candle.
 It could also be cheaper than buying a gift from the shop.

 54. Regift unwanted presents

-Received a gift at Christmas that you aren’t keen on?
+Received a gift at Christmas or on your birthday that you aren’t keen on?
 You could always give it to someone else.
 (Just make sure you don’t end up giving it back to the person who bought it for you).

 55. Shop around

 Use comparison websites such as LatestDeals to shop around and find the best deals - without having to leave your front door.

 Have a tidy out of your old clothes and sell any unwanted ones online.
 Try websites like ASOS Marketplace, eBay, Vinted and PreLoved.

 Instead of selling old clothes, could you refashion, upcycle and accessorise them instead?
 Breathe new life into them or to turn them into something else, like a cushion cover.
 There are a whole host of tutorial videos on YouTube.

 Is the zip broken on your favourite dress, or is there a hole in your jeans?
 If you (or someone you know) could repair your clothes instead of chucking them out, it could save you a fair bit of cash.